Anna-Dinius/ASE-456-Expense-App/docs/USER_MANUAL.md

 **Step 1: Tap the "+" Button**

-Look for the floating action button (usually at the bottom right) or the "+ Add Expense" option.
+Look for the floating "+" button (centered at the bottom) or the "+ Add Expense" option.

+---

 **Step 2: Fill in the Details**